 WHEN DO YOU REPLACE TIRES?

-When you replace a tire, it has everything to do with why you're replacing it.
-In general, you replace tires as soon as they are worn to unsafe tread depths, are damaged, are part of a manufacturer's recall or you are personally unhappy with them.
+The “when” in tire replacement has everything to do with the “why.”
+In general, you replace tires as soon as they are worn to unsafe tread depths, are damaged, are part of a manufacturer’s recall, or you are personally unhappy with them.

 America's Tire recommends replacing your tires at six years of age, regardless of how much tread is left.
 For your safety, America's Tire will not service a tire that exceeds 10 years of age.

-Although tires can last longer than six years (see our page on "how long do tires last" for more details), exposure to outside elements, storage conditions, temperature changes, maintenance and of course usage puts an unknown degree of wear on your tires.
+Although tires can last longer than six years (see our page on “how long do tires last” for more details), exposure to outside elements, storage conditions, temperature changes, maintenance, and, of course, usage puts an unknown degree of wear on your tires.
+There may be damage or wear you cannot see.

 Tires are a huge part of safe driving because they help control your vehicle.
-Healthy tires are fully functional tires and so the health of your tires is extremely important.
+Healthy tires are fully functional tires.
 Be on the lookout for damage or wear like the following:

 Irregular treadwear